rolandrgarceau/aws-serverless-application-repo/README.md

 - [x] nested-applications
     > May be an abstraction of containerization and need to be realized prior too.

-Serverless Application Model (SAM):
+AWS has a Serverless Application Model (SAM):
 - [x] api-gateway-and-sam
     > RESTful ways (or otherwise) to interact with serverless apps from AWS
 - [x] sam-cli-commands
     > AWS SAM cli for interacting with resources via a terminal or script.

-CloudFormation:
+AWS service CloudFormation:
 - [ ] Templating with YAML or other included spec like, xml parsable, ./configure settings.

-Lambda:
+AWS Lambda:
 - [ ] AWS service with "lambda" functions that assist management of serverless apps.

 Amazon Container Services: